spm/spm-docs/docs/tutorials/vbm/image_processing.md

         * **Num.
 Gaussians**: This can usually be left as it is.

-        * **Native Tissue**: We want to save **Native + Dartel imported**.
-This gives images of grey matter at the resolution of the original scans, along with some lower resolution "imported" versions that can be used for the Dartel registration.
+        * **Native Tissue**: We want to save **Native + Imported**.
+This gives images of grey matter at the resolution of the original scans, along with some lower resolution "imported" versions that can be used for the Shoot registration.

-        * **Warped Tissue**: Leave this at **None**, as grey matter images will be aligned together with Dartel to give closer alignment.
+        * **Warped Tissue**: Leave this at **None**, as grey matter images will be aligned together with Shoot to give closer alignment.

     * **Tissue**: The second tissue is usually white matter.